 Dani visited them in January and both babies were loving life and their new family.
 They were loved just as much in return.

-It didn’t take Dani long to fill her foster home with another needy kitten.
+It didn’t take Dani long to fill her foster home with another needy kitten in need of healing.

 Sadly, in Florida’s year-round weather, “kitten season” is year-long.
 On one Friday night, while others are out celebrating the end to a long work-week, Dani was out helping save another life.